rajpurkarlab/X-REM/README.md

 ```
 Generating train files for image-text matching task:

-(Note that we approached image-text matching as a visual entailment task with a binary classification (entailment/non-entailment) )
+(Note that we approached image-text matching as a visual entailment task with a binary classification of entailment/non-entailment)
 ```
 python generate_ve_train.py
 ```